Department of Theater Arts

 THTR 121, Fitness for Life: Dance for the Theater, 2 Units

 This course teaches the skill of movement and dance as it relates to actors, including proficiency in various styles of dance that are most common in musical theater; learning dance terminology necessary for a working actor; gaining flexibility and dexterity to enhance stage performance; understanding what is required at a professional theater audition; and moral issues pertaining to presenting theater dance to an audience.
 It also teaches "fitness for life" concepts through various dance and aerobic conditioning exercises.
 May be repeated for credit.
-Meets the General Education Requirement: Fitness for Life/Varsity Sport, Fitness for Life/Varsity Sport.
+Meets the General Education Requirement: Fitness for Life/Varsity Sport.

 THTR 171, Acting Fundamentals for the Stage, 3 Units